 Legacy networks are not recommended.
-Many newer GCP features are not supported in legacy networks.
+Many newer Google Cloud features are not supported in legacy networks.
 Instead, use Virtual Private Cloud (VPC) networks.
 For more information, see the VPC Network Overview.

 This page describes creating and modifying Google Cloud Platform (GCP) legacy networks.
 Use this page only if you have an existing setup that requires a legacy network.

-Legacy networks do not support the following GCP features.
+Legacy networks do not support the following Google Cloud features.
 To use these features, you must use VPC networks instead.